-It’s hard to believe that September will mark the decade anniversary of the passing of this veritable acting giant.
-One of Hollywood’s true greats, the salad dressing magnate (just one of his many charitable ventures) would have been 93 this year and somehow cinema still feels a little bereft of his presence.
+It’s hard to believe that next September will mark the 12th anniversary of the passing of this veritable acting giant.
+One of Hollywood’s true greats, the salad dressing magnate (just one of his many charitable ventures) would have been 95 this year and somehow cinema still feels a little bereft of his presence.
 Although known superficially for those piercing blue eyes in a way his contemporary [and co-star in The Towering Inferno] Steve McQueen was recognised for his trademark cool, there was much more to Paul Newman than his looks.
 Watching him burn through a roller coaster of emotional states in The Hustler or seeing him battle through the iconic egg-munching scene from Cool Hand Luke, there’s few of today’s A-listers who possess that near perfect combination of lustrous movie star charisma and raw acting ability.

 Paul Newman was the real deal.
 One of only four actors to have been nominated for an Academy Award in five different decades, Newman’s versatility saw him ply his trade in a diversity of roles.
 His earlier classic Americana theatre adaptations gave way to him appearing in a run of recognised cinematic classics, including the likes of The Sting and Butch Cassidy and the Sundance Kid.
 He continued some fine character work in the latter half of the seventies and much of the eighties, before moving on to largely lighter comedic turns during the nineties.